Your Ruaha National Park Safari Starts Here

 • April-May: Closed

-Like the Selous, Ruaha is a classic dry season park.
+Like Nyerere NP, Ruaha is a classic dry season park.
 The long, dry season between June and November is the best time to see large mammals and big cats.
 Game gets progressively better towards the end of the dry season as the water holes and rivers dry up and the game concentrates around water making them much easier to find.
 June is also breeding season for the Greater Kudu, so you’ll see lots of males with their elegant, twisted horns.
 In the dry season, visitors can expect to see golden savannah studded with baobabs and misty hills stretching along the horizon.
 Waterbuck, impala and gazelle come to the river to drink and predators are never far behind.
 You may spot lions or leopards prowling watchfully along the banks, or cheetah lying in wait on the plains, while skulking jackal and hyena are on the lookout for an opportunity to catch their next meal.

 For birders, the best time to visit Ruaha is during the rains between February and March, when the migrant birds arrive.
 The wet season is a time when the park is at its lushest, with baobabs blooming and wildflowers peppering the rich, verdant grasslands.
 This is an excellent time for landscape photographers to visit.

-Like the Selous, traveling to Ruaha out of season will virtually guarantee that you see no other people whilst on safari and there are pockets in the park where the game concentrations are good at any time of the year, so it is still a viable option to visit the park on the off season.
+Like the Nyerere NP, traveling to Ruaha out of season will virtually guarantee that you see no other people whilst on safari and there are pockets in the park where the game concentrations are good at any time of the year, so it is still a viable option to visit the park on the off season.

 The main activity is a Ruaha Safari daytime game drive because night safaris are not allowed.
 Some camps do offer walking safaris.
 Jongomero is the only one that operates fly camping trips with nights under the stars.
 Providing you have the right camera, this is a great opportunity to take some long exposure shots of the sky light you have never seen it before.
-If photography interests you, you may specifically like to consider one of our Photography Safaris in Tanzania.
+If photography interests you, you may specifically like to consider one of our Photography Safaris in Tanzania

 One of the reasons so few visitors come here is that Ruaha is relatively far from Dar es Salaam but, all things considered, it’s still reasonably accessible.
 There are chartered and scheduled flights into the park mainly from Arusha, Dodoma, Kigoma and Dar Es Salaam.
-There is also a flight connecting the Serengeti with Ruaha, and you can also get flights from The Selous.
+There is also a flight connecting the Serengeti with Ruaha, and you can also get flights from Nyerere NP.
 The park’s airstrips are found at Jongomero and Msembe.

 Ruaha’s geographical location means it is a longer and more costly flight which keeps the volume of visitors low all adding to its raw and uncommercial feel.